metaplex-foundation/metaplex-program-library/bubblegum/program/README.md

 ## Overview

-`Bubblegum` is the Metaplex Protocol program for creating and interacting with Compressed Metaplex NFTs.
+`Bubblegum` is the Metaplex Protocol program for creating and interacting with compressed Metaplex NFTs.
 With Bubblegum you can:
 * Create a tree
 * Delegate authority for a tree.
-* Mint a Compressed NFT to a tree.
+* Mint a compressed NFT to a tree.
 * Verify/unverify creators
 * Verify/unverify membership of an NFT to a Metaplex Verified Collection.
 * Transfer ownership of an NFT.